Tokyo Academy of Instrumental Heritage Music Invites applications for its 2024 Global Artist Residency

 - Japanese language not required; correspondence will be in English.

 Choose from the following instruments (other instruments may be added in future years):

 - Shō (free-reed, 17-pipe mouth organ)

 407 Kent Hall, MC 3907

 1140 Amsterdam Avenue

 New York, NY 10027

-Costs: The residency covers round-trip discount economy airfare to Tokyo, lessons, housing, and living costs (for up to three months; roughly $20,000 total).
+Costs: The residency covers round-trip discount economy airfare to Tokyo, lessons, housing, and living costs.
 Applicants, however, are strongly encouraged to seek funding from their home institutions as well.